-All believers are said to be “of God” ( “ from God”, “of the truth”, “of the light”, “born from above”, “born from the spirit”, and “not from the world” ).
+All believers are said to be “of God” (“from God”, “of the truth”, “of the light”, “born from above”, “born of the spirit”, and “not of this world” ).

 It is simply figurative language and refers primarily to who a person follows after.
 The pre-existence of John is all according to the grand scheme.
 Because God foreknows all and knows his people beforehand, it is as if they existed beforehand, because they existed in the mind of God.

 The same applies to the kingdom, which is why it was said:

 “Then the King will say to those on His right hand, ‘Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).